-• Do programs such as BILA increase self-efficacy and preservice teaching candidate's preparedness for teaching English learning (EL) students?
+• Do programs such as BILA increase self-efficacy, teacher identity and preparedness in pre-service teachers for teaching English learning (EL) students?

 Background

 - EL students make up 25% of the K-12 students in California pubic schools (CA Dept. of Ed., 2015). - EL students require qualified teachers with the bilingual credentials necessary to enhance their learning, or they become at risk for academic failure (Crawford, 2008). - Self-efficacy is conceptualized as an individual's perceived ability or capability to accomplish certain tasks, such as teaching EL students (Chang & Engelhard, 2015). - Self-efficacy is essential for teachers to have in order to effectively and confidently teach EL students (Gibson & Dembo, 1984)